tramitit/guides/en/germany/application_for_a_residence_title.md

 ---
-title: "Application for a Residence Title in Germany"
-author: "Ricardo Batista"
+author: Ricardo Batista
-date: "2024-06-07"
-categories: ["Germany"]
+categories:
-meta_title: "Application for a Residence Title in Germany: A Complete Guide"
-description: "A comprehensive guide on how to apply for a residence title in Germany, detailing all the necessary steps, documents needed, and other pertinent information."
+- Germany
+date: '2024-06-07'
+description: Learn how to apply for a Germany residence title, from form submission to document requirements.
+Ensure correct type with help from Foreigners Authority.
 draft: false
+meta_title: 'Germany Residence Title Application: Procedure and Documents Required'
+title: 'Germany Residence Title Application: Procedure and Documents Required'
-translationKey: "germany-application_for_a_residence_title"
+translationKey: germany-application_for_a_residence_title
 ---

 ## Description
 ### What is it?